mattbierner/blog.mattbierner.com/_posts/2014-05-04-inlining-in-khepri-introduction.md

 ## No Linking
 Khepri can currently only inline functions in a file, and therefore cannot inline calls to any imported function.

 Implementing cross file inlining is challenging.
-To inline an imported function in another file, expansion must rewriting closure variables to resolve to the function's source package.
+To inline an imported function in another file, expansion must rewrite closure variables to resolve to the function's source package.
 And in many cases, these closure variables are not exported from the source package.

 # Conclusion and Limitations